edxu96/RexNet/docs/PhD/README.md

 - Newsvendor's procurement. [qin2011newsvendor](#reference) Dynamic procurement can be utlized when there are multiple decision epochs. [wang2012multiordering](#reference)
 - Forward dynamic pricing of TDP.
 The initial inventory is endowed without cost considered in contrast to that in the previous category.
 Most of techniques are from revenue management. [gallego2019revenue](#reference)
 - Inventory management of perishables. [nahmias2011perishable](#reference)
-- Dynamic pricing of durables. [ahn2007pricing](#reference)
+- Dynamic pricing of durables. [ahn2007pricing](#reference) When strategic behaviors of customers are endogenous, game theoretical models should be used. [su2010intertemporal](#reference)
-- Reservation (booking) from the perspective of customers. [shugan2000advance](#reference)
+- Advance selling from the perspective of retailers and reservation (booking) from the perspective of customers. [shugan2000advance](#reference) Much literature analyze the strategic behaviors of customers from the perspective of retailers. [prasad2011advance](#reference) [zhao2010pre](#reference)

 Essential terminologies from the above literature are illustrated using the following figure.
-Following major difference must be emphasized:
+Following major difference between literature and this project must be emphasized:

 <!-- - Compared to the literature on market microstructure, it is hard to obtain analytical solutions directly in this project, because the welfare of participants is considered. [] -->
 - Regarding demand, the standard approach is to assume that it is either satisfied (leading to sales) or lost forever, and there is only one products in the market. [shen2007customer](#reference) Instead, a continuous manner must be adopted to tackle inter-temporal decisions, for which RHPOs are designed.